-- a.
-Software used to create 3D design. - b.
-Design or, if using a re-design, the original design and the youth's design with changes. - c.
-Orientation that the object was printed. - 1.
-3D Prototypes 3D objects printed as part of the design process for robot or other engineering project.
-Must include statement of what design questions the prototype was supposed to answer and what was learned from the prototype. - 2.
+- A. Software used to create 3D design. - B. Design or, if using a redesign, the original design and the youth's design with changes. - C. Orientation that the object was printed. - 1.
+3D Prototypes 3D objects printed as part of the design process for robots or other engineering projects.
+Must include a statement of what design questions the prototype was supposed to answer and what was learned from the prototype. - 2.
 3D Unique Objects 3D objects printed for their own sake.
 May be an art design, tool, or other objects.

-SECTION JF - COMPUTER SCIENCE
+SECTION JF- COMPUTER SCIENCE